 The Board has established an Audit committee ("AC") and has approved the written terms of reference which set out its functions and responsibilities.
 The AC consists of three members, two of whom are Independent Directors and one Non-Executive Director.
 The Chairman of the AC is the Non-Executive Chairman of the Board, Mr Lee Keen Whye.
-The other members are Mr Ch'ng Jit Koon and Ms Heng Kheng Hwai.
-The Board considers Mr Lee Keen Whye and Mr Ch'ng Jit Koon as having sufficient financial, business management and accounting knowledge and experience to discharge their responsibilities as members of AC.
+The other members are Mr Chen Yeow Sin and Ms Heng Kheng Hwai.
+The Board considers Mr Lee Keen Whye and Mr Chen Yeow Sin as having sufficient financial, business management and accounting knowledge and experience to discharge their responsibilities as members of AC.